PrefectHQ/prefect/docs/cloud/concepts/services.md

 # Services

-Prefect Cloud runs a variety of automatic services to ensure workflow semantics are respected robustly.
+The Prefect platform runs a variety of automatic services to ensure workflow semantics are respected robustly.
+Besides the Scheduler, these other services are provided when using Prefect Cloud.

-## Lazarus

-The `Lazarus` process is responsible for rescheduling any submitted or running flow runs without corresponding submitted or running task runs.

-### How is it useful?

-The Lazarus process is meant to gracefully retry failures caused by factors outside of Prefect's control.
-The most common situations requiring Lazarus intervention are infrastructure issues, such as Kubernetes pods not spinning up or being deleted before they're able to complete a run.

-### How does it work?

-Once every 10 minutes, the Lazarus process searches for distressed flow runs.
-Each flow run found in this manner is rescheduled; this intervention by Lazarus is reflected in the flow run's logs.

-Where necessary, flow runs without submitted or running task runs will be rescheduled by the Lazarus process up to 10 times.
-Should the Lazarus process attempt to reschedule a flow run for the eleventh time, it will be marked failed instead.

 ## Scheduler